viljo/coordinate_converter/SPEC.md

 - Ellipsoidal heights align with GRS80/WGS84 and are treated interchangeably in the UI.
 - RH2000 orthometric heights use the SWEN17_RH2000 geoid (GTX grid).
 When the grid is unavailable a warning is surfaced and the conversion gracefully degrades.
-- RFN height support is scaffolded for future constants.
-The interface exists and tests mark numerical checks as xfail until constants from LMV report §3.9.3 are added.
+- RFN height support is scaffolded pending official parameters.
+The interface exists and tests mark numerical checks as xfail until reference data is supplied.

 ## User Experience Requirements
 1. Desktop UI: left-hand coordinate source and height source selectors dynamically